Slow fashion: History

 The concept of slow fashion became more well-known after Elizabeth L. Cline published Overdressed: The Shockingly High Cost of Cheap Clothing, which described the pitfalls of fast fashion.
 The term "slow clothes movement" was coined by Angela Murrills, a fashion writer for Georgia Straight, a Vancouver-based online news magazine, and was adopted on blogs and the internet.

 The expression "slow fashion" was also used in an article by Kate Fletcher published in The Ecologist in 2007, where she compared the eco/sustainable/ethical fashion industry to the Slow Food Movement:

 The concept of slow fashion borrows heavily from the Slow Food Movement.
 Founded by Carlo Petrini in Italy in 1986, Slow Food links pleasure and food with awareness and responsibility.
 It defends biodiversity in our food supply by opposing the standardisation of taste, defends the need for consumer information and protects cultural identities tied to food.
 It has spawned a wealth of other slow movements.
 Slow Cities, for example, design with slow values but within the context of a town or city and a commitment to improve its citizens' quality of life.

-The Slow Food Movement advocates for the "Good, Clean, Fair" principles: Good quality (flavorsome and healthy food); Clean production (that does not harm the environment; and Fair, accessible prices for consumers (along with fair conditions and pay for producers).
+The Slow Food Movement advocates for the "Good, Clean, Fair" principles: Good quality (flavorsome and healthy food); Clean production (that does not harm the environment); and Fair, accessible prices for consumers (along with fair conditions and pay for producers).

 The slow fashion movement has been studied by Fletcher, a researcher, author, consultant, and design activist, and the author of Sustainable Fashion and Textiles.
 Her writings integrate design, fashion, and textiles as a necessary way to move towards a more sustainable fashion industry.

 Based on the three principles of slow design that were created in 2006 in Milan, Hazel Clark, in SLOW + FASHION - an Oxymoron - or a Promise for the Future...? further defined what would become the main principles of slow fashion: taking a local approach; having a transparent production system; and making sustainable, sensorial products.

 In 2019, academic Debapratim Purkayastha provided a case study on one active slow fashion company called 7Weaves.
 The Assam-based social venture deals in sustainably sourced and manufactured Eri silk products by working with both the forest-dependent indigenous people in the region and global slow fashion brands in the West.
 Eri silk is manufactured without killing silk worms, and 7Weaves uses only natural dyes when coloring the material.

-7Weaves' workflow provided a sustainable livelihood to artisans who had traditional knowledge in handloom and sericulture techniques.
-The company guaranteed work for its artisans at a fixed monthly fee for the whole year and redistributed 50% of its annual profits to other artisans and workers in the supply chain.
-7Weaves was also able to preserve the biodiversity of the ecologically-fragile Assam valley region.
-Slow fashion brands from countries including Germany, France, Belgium and Australia source garments and fabrics from 7Weaves, and the company has achieved a prominent place in the slow fashion world.
+7Weaves' works with artisans who have traditional knowledge of handloom weaving and sericulture.
+The company guarantees year-round work at a fixed monthly rate and redistributes 50% of its annual profits to artisans and other workers in its supply chain.
+Its work in the Assam Valley has also been associated with efforts to conserve localbiodiversity.
+Brands in Germany, France, Belgium and Australia source garments and fabrics from 7Weaves.